 What are the best areas to stay in Boston for tourists?
 The answer depends on what you plan to do when you get to Bean Town.
 Do you want to dive into Revolutionary War history, check out record stores with graduate students, shop along Newbury Street, pose with the famed bronze duck sculptures at the Public Garden or watch boats rowing down the Charles River?

 Where to stay in Boston?
-Best areas and neighborhoods to stay in Boston
+Best areas to stay in Boston

 This city is a college town, a startup capital, a maritime center, a hotbed of innovation and a slice of living history.
 It’s no wonder why so many people from around the world love to visit Boston.
 You’ll feel the story of Boston in your bones whether you’re gazing up at the 52-story Prudential Tower or visiting sites from the Revolutionary War.

 Boston isn’t a city with a single personality.
 It is actually comprised of several neighborhoods that each have their own histories and vibes.
 Take a closer look at what’s waiting in all of the different areas of Boston to determine the best place to stay in Boston.

 1. Downtown, where to stay in Boston for sightseeing

 Downtown Boston has the vibe of a busting metropolis with a heart that loves history.
 One of the best things to do when exploring this portion of the city is to hop on the Freedom Trail.
 This historic and iconic trail will bring you to tons of important attractions that define Boston.

 It takes about three hours to complete the entire trail.
 However, you can cover as much or as little of the trail as you want.
 In addition to great spots from history, you will also pass by the corporate headquarters of many global companies and financial institutions.
 City Hall is also located along the way.